Scott-Du/Scott-Du.github.io/index.md

 ## Scott Du

-Scott is still working on the personal website.
+Scott is still working on this personal website.

 If you wish to contact Scott Du, please use the following methods.